-Concurrent to this RFP process, DND is issuing an RFP for the disposition of the adjacent Parcel 8 land as shown on the Plan as SR-25 and 38-1-c.
+The Boston Planning and Development Agency (BPDA) will shortly be issuing an RFP for the disposition of the adjacent Parcel 8 site as shown on the Plan as SR-25 and 38- 1-c.
 Proponents are encouraged to either coordinate with proponents responding to the Parcel 8 RFP, enter into partnerships with adjacent developments, or respond to both RFPs in order to best fulfill the community's vision for development of these Dudley Square parcels, including maximizing affordable housing construction, advancing neighborhood stability, and providing local development opportunities.
 In order to create synergy between the two development sites, elements such as common access and circulation routes and paths and inclusion of historic detailing in architectural and landscape design are encouraged.
+Proponents must coordinate with adjacent property owners and/or Parcel 8 proponents to address the parking needs of the Nawn Factory site, as there will be no on-site parking.
+DND will consider proponents' coordination efforts in evaluating a proposal's development plan.